ericelliott/rtype/README.md

 ### Anonymous Parameters

-Parameters' names can be omitted if need be:
+Parameters' names can be omitted:

 ```js
 is(Any) => Boolean